Dehydrated Marshmallows

 - Peppers

 Dehydrated marshmallows have a longer shelf life than regular marshmallows and can be used in everything from trail mix and cereal bars to cupcakes and ice cream.
-They can also be used as a colorful and playful decorating element for your favorite desserts.
+They can also be used as a colorful decorating element for your favorite desserts.

-Connect with us through our social media ages!
+Connect with us through our social media pages!
 Facebook, Instagram, Pinterest, Twitter.

-If you have any questions or comments, please ask in the comment section below.
-We’d love to hear from you!
+Please ask any questions or share your comments in the comments section below.
+We’d love to hear from you.

-I hope you enjoyed the recipe today!
+I hope you enjoyed the recipe today.

 Enjoy.
 And have fun cooking!